spoliveira/HERclassHE/README.md

 dir_masks = ''          # annotation masks location (if there are annotation mask files)
 labels_file = ''        # .csv file with labels (structure: slide_name, IHC score (4 classes), IHC status (2 classes))
 ```
-Please note that you will have to run this twice: one run for the HE images and another for the HER2 images:
+Please note that you will have to run this twice: one execution for the HE images and another for the HER2 images:
 ```bash
 $ python wsi_main.py
 ```